endoflife-date/endoflife.date/products/godot.md

 This is the case for the 2.1 branch, and will be the case for the latest 3.x stable branch by the time Godot 4.0 is released.

-Starting with Godot 3.3, the planned development cycle aims for a new minor release every 3 to 6 months.
+The development cycle aims for a new minor release every 3 to 6 months.
 The Godot release policy is a set of guidelines and "what will actually happen depends on the choices of core contributors, and the needs of the community at a given time".
 Godot loosely follows [Semantic Versioning](https://semver.org/).